 Understanding Twitter's Unusual Options Activity

-Twitter (NYSE:TWTR) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $68.67 following the option alert.
+Shares of Twitter (NYSE:TWTR) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $67.47.

 - Sentiment: BEARISH